 If you want to write for film, video, and new media this is an excellent major.
 When it comes to the creative mediums, film and television can be some of the most lucrative areas to write in.
 It is still not a major that will get you a lot of jobs right out of college, but the long-term prospects are good for people who stick with it through the first few years.

 Majoring in liberal arts gives you a broad overview of many subjects such as languages, philosophy, literature, humanities, history and of course, writing.
 It won’t make you an expert in any one thing, but it will give you plenty of things to think about and write about.
 It won’t lead to a lot of jobs right out of college.

-Linguistics if a far more technical approach to language than creative writing or English literature.
+Linguistics is a far more technical approach to language than creative writing or English literature.
 It isn’t a common choice for aspiring writers, but it does offer many advantages.
 It is an in-depth study of the way we put words and thoughts together and how we communicate as a species.
-Good linguists have reasonable job prospects, although most go on to get a graduate degree before entering the job market.
+Good linguists have reasonable job prospects, and most undergrads go on to get a graduate degree before entering the job market.

-A communication major studies interactions between people from face to face encounters all the way to broadcast and social media.
+A communication major studies interaction between people, from face to face encounters all the way to broadcast and social media.

 This choice is more common for public relations and marketing writers than it is for creative writers.
 It provides you with some job prospects, but many people still find it a challenge to get work out of college.

 A major in marketing will give you the foundations for copywriting and promotion, which is one of the more lucrative careers for writers.
 Marketing is an excellent minor for people who decide to major in creative writing or literature.
 Marketing is a competitive but profitable field with solid job prospects straight out of college.